Pre-Employment Drug Testing Laws By State 2022

 Any employer, public or private.

-Testing allowed, but positive results for cannabis use outside of work cannot be grounds for refusal to hire.
+Testing is allowed, but positive results for recreational cannabis use in private time cannot be grounds for refusal to hire.

 New Mexico